-From concept to intercept in 13 months: Frankenburg Technologies demonstrates first full kill-chain intercept with Mark I missile
+From concept to intercept in 13 months: Frankenburg Technologies demonstrates first full kill-chain intercept with Mark I

 The video shows the Mark I missile in a live-fire test, demonstrating: